 2. OUT!
 PetCare No Chew Bitter Cherry Spray

-This spray features a light, cherry-flavored bitterness and is gentle enough for use on skin, wounds, and household items.
-It's alcohol-free, making it less likely to sting if used on sensitive areas.
-The formula is commonly chosen for puppy training and for discouraging licking or biting of itchy spots.
+This spray delivers a light cherry-flavored bitterness and is gentle enough for use on skin, wounds, and household items.
+Its alcohol-free formula is less likely to sting and is often chosen for puppy training or discouraging licking of itchy spots.
+The spray is easy to apply and safe for daily use.

 What We Like: